cash stack icon

 When using a LISA to buy your first home, there are some key factors to bear in mind:

 • You must be a first-time buyer.
-This means you can’t already own a property anywhere in the world, including buy-to-let or commercial properties.
+This means you can’t already own a property anywhere in the world, including buy-to-let or commercial properties or a property you’ve inherited.

 • After making your first payment into a LISA, you must wait at least 12 months before using the funds in the account to purchase a property.